 Using a Color That Represents Their Personality

 Different colors have different meanings.
 For example, blue is usually associated with peace and calm while yellow normally represents energy and happiness.
 Think about your loved one and how their personality could be characterized.
 Is there a color that matches?
-Request the guests to use this color.
+Request the guests use this color.

 Colors of Their Nationality

 Another way you can incorporate color into the service is to take inspiration from their nation’s flag.
-Were they a proud Americans?
+Were they a proud American?
 You could use red, white, and blue.
 Maybe they were from Switzerland, and you could utilize the colors of red and white.
 You could also research the nationality as many have a standard of wearing other colors than black.
 For example, in China, white is the color of mourning.